gateio/gateapi-php/docs/Api/FuturesApi.md

 > \GateApi\Model\FuturesAccountBook[] listFuturesAccountBook($settle, $contract, $limit, $offset, $from, $to, $type)

-Query account book.
+Query futures account change history

-If the contract field is passed, only records containing this field after 2023-10-30 can be filtered。 2023-10-30 can be filtered.
+If the contract field is passed, only records containing this field after 2023-10-30 can be filtered.

 ### Example